MichaelCurrin/learn-to-code/en/topics/scripting_languages/Python/packaging.md

 ## How to package your project

 Make your project installable using `pip`.
-Through a downloaded directory, zip file, PyPI name or Github URL.
+Through a downloaded directory, zip file, PyPI name or GitHub URL.

 Links: